mjpvz/KyotoLabExperimentServer/README.md

         alias lab='source /home/labExperiment/labExperimentEnv/bin/activate'
         alias labCelery='celery -A labExperiment worker -l INFO'

-    save the file and reload your ssh window ( source ~/.bashrc)
+    save the file and reload your ssh window ( source ~/.bashrc).
+Now each time you log in to the server using your user account, it will automatically load in the configuration that was created in step 7/8.

-7) Start the AWS configuration by running the following command

-   	<code> aws configure --profile ADD_YOUR_NAME_HERE </code>
-9) Follow the propts by entering the ACCES KEY ID and SECRET ACCESS KEY.
-For Region name choose us-east-1, default output can be left blank
-	Now, every time you run any code that makes connection with AMT it will use your AWS configuration on the server and thus your AWS account.
+10) Make sure that Celery is running in an tmux window.
+Celery is a tasks queue, which keeps track and executes all asyncranous tasks.
+This functions as a load-balancer, i.e., if more people are submitting data to the server then can be handled, this will make sure it will not loose any data.
+TMUX enables permanent console windows on the server that don't close.
+However, they are unique per user.
+As such, we first log into the user created to run celery and then check if it is running.
+If it is not running, we start it.

+    	First, change into the celery user account.
+As your useraccount should have root access, we don't need the celeryuser password.

+    	sudo su celeryuser

-10) Make sure that Celery is running in an tmux window First, see all open tmux windows
+    	Then, see all open tmux windows

    	<code> tmux ls </code>

-   	If this returns 'Celery: ....' then that means there's already a tmux window open.
-Attach to that tmux window
+   	If this returns 'Celery: ....' then that means there's already a tmux window open so we can attach to that tmux window

    	<code> tmux attach -t Celery</code>

-   	If no tmux celery window was open before, make a new one
+   	If no tmux celery window was open before, we make a new one (and this automatically attached ourself to this window)

    	<code> tmux new -s Celery</code>

+   	If celery is running, everything is set.
+Otherwise, first make sure we are connected to the labExperiment virtual enviroment (step 6) and then run celery:
-   	You will now be attached to the tmux celery window (either by joining it or by making a new one) In the celery window, make sure we are connected to the labExperiment virtual enviromnet (step 6) Then, run Celery
+	In the celery window, make sure we are connected to the labExperiment virtual enviromnet (step 6)

    	<code> ./manage.py celery</code>